oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 As explained in [Section&nbsp;3](#3-creating-information-models-with-jadn), JADN recognizes only two kinds of relationship: "collections" and "references".
 The relationships shown in previous examples are all of the "collection" variety.
-The "reference" relationship type applies when using a "collection" relationship would either
+The "reference" relationship type applies when using a "collection" relationship would either:

   1) create a cycle or loop in the graph of the information model, or
   2) create data duplication.